AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

   //set chart type
   var chart = anychart.polar();

-  //set radar ticks interval equal to 10 chart.yScale().ticks().interval(10);
+  //set polar ticks interval equal to 10 chart.yScale().ticks().interval(10);
 ```

-Here is a sample of the radar chart radius size set manually:
+Here is a sample of the polar chart radius size set manually:

 {sample}BCT\_PolarChart\_02{sample}

 ### Start angle

-By default radar starts drawing from the top center point (0°), but you can change this using **.startAngle()**
+By default polar starts drawing from the top center point (0°), but you can change this using **.startAngle()**
 parameter:

 ```